hornsbym/fluentpet/fluent-pet-fe-challenge-main/README.md

 1. Pet Management Issues:

-   - Adding new pets doesn't preserve existing pets
+   - Adding new pets doesn't preserve existing pets // Unsure what the issue is; previously added pets are not affected by adding new ones
-   - Updating pets doesn't work correctly
+   - Updating pets doesn't work correctly // Added "cancel update" feature, and clear fields on submit
-   - Delete functionality is broken
+   - Delete functionality is broken // Done
-   - Duplicate pet names allowed
+   - Duplicate pet names allowed // Done

 2. Form Validation:

-   - No validation for empty fields
+   - No validation for empty fields // Done
-   - Age field accepts invalid inputs
+   - Age field accepts invalid inputs // Done

 3. Typescript:
-   - There are some typescript errors and ignores in the code
+   - There are some typescript errors and ignores in the code // Done
-   - Make sure to fix them
+   - Make sure to fix them // Done

 ## Features to Implement

 1. Search Functionality:

-   - Add ability to search pets by name
+   - Add ability to search pets by name // Done
    - Implement filtering options

 2. Data Persistence: